hallh/protonremap/README.md

 ### How to use it?

-To build the image and run the container, do this:
+To build the image, do this:

 ```sh
 $ git clone https://github.com/hallh/protonremap